SpilumNet/Website/_posts/2018-10-12-firstpost.md

 ---
 author: apher
+type: blog
 ---
-So, this is my first post on this website.
+So, this is my first news post on this website.

 It is just a test.